helm/community/helm-v3/001-charts.md

 - Library charts
 - Schemata for values files

+The following changes are proposed to the way charts will be referenced:

+- The `--version` flag will be replaced by a new version reference system based on Docker

 ## The ext/ directory

 The `ext/` directory is a reserved directory in v3 charts.
 It is reserved for